-- December 5, 2017

-Per the University's Speaking to the News Media Policy and Press Releases Policy, University communications with the News Media, and issuance of all press releases pertaining to the University, are managed by the Office of Marketing and Communications.
-Forward all News Media inquiries to the Office of Marketing and Communications at (202)-319-5600.
+Per the University's Speaking to the News Media Policy and Press Releases Policy, University communications with the News Media, and issuance of all press releases pertaining to the University, are managed by the Division of University Communications.
+Forward all News Media inquiries to the Division of University Communications at (202)-319-5600.

 The University does not provide References for employees or students.
 The University will, through the office of Human Resources, confirm or provide the following information with the written consent of the requestor: official job title(s), department(s), salary verification, and dates of service.
 If a University employee receives a request for this information, forward that request as soon as possible to the Office of Human Resources.